Keeping you informed on Tax Year 2016

 We want to ensure that your tax preparation goes as smoothly as possible.
-To assist you, listed below is the Raymond James Tax Season 2013 schedule for mailing tax documents.
-Raymond James will mail tax year 2013 Composite Statement of 1099 Forms in accordance with the IRS mailing deadline of February 14.
+To assist you, listed below is the Raymond James Tax Year 2016 schedule for mailing tax documents.
+Raymond James will mail tax year 2016 Forms 1099-R and 5498 on or before January 31 and the Composite Statement of 1099 Forms that are considered complete on or before February 15 in accordance with the IRS mailing deadlines.
 You will also find links for some services that can help make your filing easier.

 January 31 – Raymond James mails Year-End Tax Packages for retirement accounts (1099-Rs and 5498s) and Raymond James Bank 1099s.

 February 15 – Raymond James begins mailing Original 1099 statements to account holders.

 February 28 – Raymond James begins mailing amended 1099s and Original 1099s delayed due to specific holdings and/or income reallocation.

 March 15 – Raymond James mails remaining original Composite Statement of 1099 Forms, Form 1042-S and Royalty Trust Tax packets.